hickmanw/jupyterhub/docs/source/reference/urls.md

 ## `/hub/user/:username[/:servername]`

-This URL indicates a request for a user server that is not running (because `/user/...` would have been handled by the notebook server if the specified server were running).
+This URL indicates a request for a user server that is not running (because `/user/...` would have been handled by the single-user server if the specified server were running).

 Handling this URL is the most complicated condition in JupyterHub,